Mavis Hawa Koomson

-Mavis Hawa Koomson (born 3 February 1966) is a Ghanaian politician and educationist.
-She is the Member of Parliament for Awutu Senya East Constituency and doubles as the Minister of Special Development Initiatives.
+Mavis Hawa Koomson (born 3 February 1966) is a Ghanaian politician and educationist who served as a Member of the sixth, seventh and eighth Parliaments of the fourth republic of Ghana representing the Awutu Senya East Constituency in the Central region on the ticket of the New Patriotic party (NPP).
 She was appointed by President of Ghana Nana Akuffo-Addo on 10 January 2017 as Minister of Special Development Initiatives.
+Mavis Hawa Koomson advocates for women's empowerment, education, and healthcare.
+She has also been involved in initiatives to promote fisheries and aquaculture development in Ghana.

 Early life and education

 Koomson hails from Salaga in the Savannah Region of Ghana and was born on 3 February 1966.
 She had her training college education at the Bimbilla Training College.
 She holds a diploma and a bachelor's degree in Basic Education from the University Education Winneba.
 She has earned a master's degree, postgraduate diploma in public administration (CPA) and postgraduate diploma in public administration (DPA) from Ghana Institute of Management and Public Administration (GIMPA).

 Career

 Koomson was a teacher by profession, occupying various positions including head teacher, assistant superintendent and Principal superintendent.
 She was also president of Gender Unit of the Ghana National Association of Teachers Ladies Association (GNATLAS) Sekondi local, treasurer for GNATLAS (Western Region) and secretary for GNATLAS (Takoradi local).